DePireServices/DePireServices/README.md

 - 📫 How to reach me: vanzdef.dpm@gmail.com or Rupee.,#1545 - Discord
 - ⚡ Fun fact: DePire™ - Innits

-About Me = [
+About Me = [/n
-    "I'm student with dev labels",
+    "I'm student with dev labels",/n
-    "A know about of Python, Html, PHP, CSS, Java"
-    "I still here🍰"
+    "A know about of Python, Html, PHP, CSS, Java"/n "I still here🍰"
 ]